sillyhatday/GAMEBOY-CPLD-SRAM-2MB/readme.md

 	+ No need for sourcing a donor cartridge
 	+ Multi MBC compatibility
 	+ Cheaper to build vs a donor cart (initially not, more made, more saved)
+ 	+ No messing with expensive FRAM or dodgy back ally FRAM

 ### Disadvantages: